drvinceknight/pfm/docs/meetings/week_07/lab/index.rst

     have an idea of this before the lab session.
 The outcome of your conversation should be an agreed set of programming concepts to consider for your topic.

+    Your lab tutor will also remind you to identify at least 2 references relevant to your topic choice and to bring these to the next class meeting for discussion.

     Thanks,
     Vince